Leverage (American TV series)

 Leverage is an American action crime drama television series, which aired on TNT from December 7, 2008, to December 25, 2012.
 The series was produced by Electric Entertainment, a production company of executive producer and director Dean Devlin.
-Leverage follows a five-person team: a thief, a grifter, a hacker, and a retrieval specialist, led by former insurance investigator Nathan Ford, who use their skills to carry out heists to fight corporate and governmental injustices inflicted on ordinary citizens.
+Leverage follows a five-person team: a thief, a grifter, a hacker, and a retrieval specialist or "hitter", led by former insurance investigator Nathan Ford, who use their skills to carry out heists to fight corporate and governmental injustices inflicted on ordinary citizens.

 Season 1 consists of 13 episodes, which writers John Rogers and Chris Downey and producer Dean Devlin intended to be a complete story should the series not be renewed.
 Season 2, for which production moved from Los Angeles to Portland, Oregon, ran in two parts: a nine-episode summer season that premiered on July 15, 2009, followed by a further six episodes the following winter.
 Leverage moved to Sunday for season 3, which began on June 20, 2010.

 Leverage was renewed for a fourth season on July 30, 2010.
 It premiered on June 26, 2011, and ran for 18 episodes, 10 in the summer and eight in the winter.
 The continuation of season 4 began on Sunday, November 27, 2011, at 9 pm EST on TNT.

 On August 12, 2011, Leverage was renewed for a fifth season, to be both filmed and set in Portland.
 Season 5 premiered July 15, 2012.
 Leverage was canceled on December 21, 2012, amid falling ratings.
 The final episode, which was produced as a possible series finale, aired on December 25, 2012.
 On January 9, 2013, Leverage won Favorite Cable TV Drama at the 39th People's Choice Awards.

 A 16-episode revival titled Leverage: Redemption began shooting in early August 2020 in New Orleans, Louisiana, with most cast members returning.
-It was released on IMDb TV in July 2021 with a second season airing in 2022-23.
+It was released on IMDb TV in July 2021 with a second season airing in 2022–23, and a third season premiered on April 17, 2025.